-You have removed the following parts from the marker body: the prop shaft (A), the bolt can (B) and the bolt (C) (SEE FIGURE 19D).
+You should now have the following parts from the marker body: the bolt part A, the bolt can part B and the prop shaft assembly (see figure 19D).

-Take the bolt can and having cleaned off any old grease, paint or debris, apply a small amount of Eclipse Grease to the two external o-rings (SEE FIGURE 19E) and the internal o-ring (SEE FIGURE 19F).
+Take the bolt can and having cleaned off any old grease, paint or debris, apply a small amount of Eclipse Grease to the internal o-ring and the two external o-rings (see figure 19E & 19F)1.